mpuening/npm-wrapper/SETUP.md

 ```

 You can now use the wrapper scripts in place of the globally installed commands.
-Foe example:
+For example:
 ```
 ./npmw start
 ```

 ## Bootstrap an Angular Project

 Download and unzip the following URL.
-Copy the files from this project to an empty directory.
+Copy the files (except the LICENSE) from this project to an empty directory.
 ```
 https://github.com/mpuening/npm-wrapper/archive/master.zip
 ```